Jordan 191: Summary and legacy

 In their first season, Jordan finished fifth in the Constructors' Championship, scoring 13 points with the 191.
 De Cesaris was ninth in the Drivers' Championship with nine points while Gachot's four points earned him a share of 12th.

 The 191 is considered by many to be one of the most beautiful Formula 1 cars of all time.
 The car won the Autosport Racing Car of the Year award for 1991.

-In popular culture

-The Jordan 191 was featured in the Codemasters F1 2020 video game as a DLC for the "Deluxe Schumacher Edition".